About Dr. Kahlil Michael Saliba

-He has lived with his wife, Dr. Lodie Naimeh, a specialist in Allergy and Immunology, and four children in Tulsa for over nineteen years.
+He has lived with his wife, Dr. Lodie Naimeh, a specialist in Allergy and Immunology, and two children in Tulsa for over nineteen years.
 On a personal level, in his free time Dr. Saliba enjoys running, cycling, and traveling.

 American University of Beirut - Beirut, Lebanon

 - American University of Beirut Medical Cener - Beirut, Lebanon

 - University of Iowa Hospitals and Clinics - Iowa City, Iowa

 - American Board of Psychiatry and Neurology for Child and Adolescent Psychiatry

 - American Board of Psychiatry and Neurology for General Psychiatry